thatstoasty/prism/README.md

 - Tree traversal improvements.
 - Once we have `Result[T]`, I will refactor raising functions to return results instead.
+- Arc[Command] being passed to validators and command functions is marked as inout because the compiler complains about forming a reference to a borrowed register value.
+This is a temporary fix, I will try to get it back to a borrowed reference.

 ### Bugs